Bjorny01/Nand2Tetris/README.md

 #####################################
 #or similar.
 #The rest of the functions were supplied but needed to be understood completly to implement the other functions

+#In the ComilationEngine I have implemented the functions _CompileIf and _CompileCall